Sir Robert Akenhead, with assistance from Omar Eljadi, highlight the dangers of a private conversation between one party

 ENERGY SUPPLY DISPUTES

 - Acted, as junior counsel, in a dispute concerning overcharging under an electricity supply agreement covering a major UK retailer’s network of stores.

 - Instructed as junior counsel in an ICC arbitration concerning a claim for damages arising out of the termination of an energy supply agreement in Africa.

-Omar is listed as a leading junior for professional negligence, with sources praising his “very good attention to detail” (Legal 500).
-Omar has experience of negligence claims against a wide variety of professionals.
-He specialises in claims against construction professionals, including architects, engineers, surveyors and quantity surveyors, but also has experience of claims against other professionals, including accountants and solicitors.
+Omar is listed as a leading junior for professional negligence, with sources praising him as “excellent” and possessing “very good attention to detail” (Legal 500).
+He has experience of negligence claims against a wide variety of professionals.
+He specialises in claims against construction professionals, including architects, engineers and surveyors, but also has experience of claims against other professionals, including accountants and solicitors.
 He is familiar with the particular issues arising out of multi-party disputes in this context.
-Examples of his work are set out in his CV.
-Recent examples include:

 - Instructed as junior counsel in a university’s claim against an architect, for negligent design and contract administration in the construction of microbiological laboratories.

 - Advised, and defended, an architect against allegations of negligent over-certification and alleged advice in connection with the conversion of a hotel into residential units.